 Satisfactory Academic Progress

-University policies regarding graduate students' grades can be found in its published Regulations and University Policies Concerning Graduates Studies, particularly on pp. 3-4.
-Unsatisfactory grades or lower and/or failure to pass the PhD Qualifying Examination are both examples of unsatisfactory academic progress.
-Unsatisfactory academic progress, at minimum, warrants academic probation and may be grounds for loss of federal, state, and/or institutional aid.
+University policies regarding graduate students' grades can be found in its published Regulations and University Policies Concerning Graduates Studies.
+Unsatisfactory grades and/or failure to pass the PhD Qualifying Examination are both examples of unsatisfactory academic progress.